ItineraryEast CoastStokksnes: Exploring the Hidden Gem of Iceland

 Stokksnes Black Sand Beach & The Batman Mountain

-The majestic black beach sits at the base of a breathtaking mountain range that has mountain peaks over 1490 feet high.
-Vestrahorn is one of the mountains that tower high into the sky, with snow-capped tips most of the year.
+The majestic black beach sits at the base of a breathtaking mountain range with peaks over 1490 feet high.
+Vestrahorn is one of the mountains that towers high into the sky, with snow-capped tips most of the year.
 The mountains rise out of the lagoon, creating a stunningly picturesque landscape.
-Right next to Vestrahorn is the “Batman Mountain”, which got its nickname due to it resembling the shape of the Batman symbol.
+Right next to Vestrahorn is the “Batman Mountain,” which got its nickname due to its resemblance to the shape of the Batman symbol.

 The striking black sand beach is covered with patches of bright green grass that sit atop the black sand dunes.
 For this reason alone, It is no wonder why this location has landed a spot on most photographers' lists and travelers’ Instagram pages.